Elite-Modding-Team/Hyxcate/README.md

 ![Day Events](docs/day_events.png)

 - **Grim Eclipse:** The sun gets blocked by an unknown planet-sized object.
 Hostile mobs will continue to spawn and not be able to burn under the sun as if it were an extended night. **NOTE:** It's not considered an actual eclipse and we're not exactly sure what the object blocking the sun is...
 - **Red Giant:** The sun will temporarily exhaust its hydrogen fuel in its core, thankfully the world is resilient enough to handle the immense heat.
-Currently this event is mostly cosmetic and is still a work in progress!
+Currently, this event is mostly cosmetic and still a work in progress!

 #### ☄️ Materials